 Sitting at a long table near the restaurant’s open kitchen, many of us mentally prepare for another meal as we are served veal cutlets and penne arrabbiata, along with a glass of Bosan Ripasso red wine.

 The food, as always, was superb.

 A Quebec City food tour is not complete without a dessert stop, and Kerrmess in Place-Royale is a perfect spot.

 Located next to L’Orygine, Kerrmess serves up incredible desserts made with fresh locally sourced ingredients.
 Sitting on the balcony overlooking the Saint-Lawrence River, we chat casually as we are served a delicious sorbet topped with crystalized lichen (which was surprisingly delicious) and sip on an iced labrador tea concoction.

 Overall, the Evening Gourmet Tour is a tasty option for foodies looking for an introduction to Quebec City’s food scene.
 These restaurants are among the best restaurants in Old Quebec City because their service is superb and their menus are creative, flavourful, and swoon-worthy.

 Food Tour Tips

-- There are 4-5 food stops on the Evening Gourmet food tour, and the food portions are decent, so come hungry, and maybe wear some stretchy pants.
+- There is 4-5 food stops on the Evening Gourmet food tour, and the food portions are decent, so come hungry, and maybe wear some stretchy pants.

 - Have food allergies or dietary restrictions?
 Remember to mention them when you book the tour as most restaurants can accommodate.